foodsafetylab/Wu-2023-soilsampling/README.md

 ## License
 This project's code is licensed under the GNU General Public License v3.0 and dataset is licensed the Creative Commons Attribution Share Alike 4.0 International license.
 Please see the [LICENSE.code](/LICENSE.code) and [LICENSE.dataset](/LICENSE.dataset) files for details.

-## Acknowledgements
-Include acknowledgements relevant to the project here.

 ## Funding
 This study was funded by the USDA National Institute of Food and Agriculture, Agricultural and Food Research Initiative Competitive Program – Food Safety and Defense Program, grant number: